October 14, 2021

-About 34% of domestic internet users have used an AVOD service such as Pluto TV, Tubi and The Roku Channel in the past month, compared to 17% in Q3 2020.
+About 34% of domestic internet users have used an AVOD service such as Pluto TV, Tubi and The Roku Channel in the past month, compared with 17% in Q3 2020.
 Usage is growing particularly quickly among younger consumers.
-In Q3 2020, only 9% of 18- to 24-year-olds had watched AVoD services, compared to 30% in Q3 2021.
+In Q3 2020, only 9% of 18- to 24-year-olds had watched AVOD services, compared with 30% in Q3 2021.

 “The growth in AVOD usage partly reflects how expensive the streaming market is becoming,” analyst Minal Modha said in a statement.
 “The fact that younger audiences are now engaging with AVOD will be welcome news for platform owners and will make the services even more attractive to [advertising] brands.”